 To begin to understand the tea ceremony, it’s important to understand tea.
 Japanese tea, and the developments that led to the distinct matcha tea used in the ceremony.
 No Lipton green packets at these tea ceremonies!
 Way back, during the 10th century during the Song dynasty, tea was formed into hard bricks.

 Originally people would go through a whole process of boiling down the tea bricks.
-But during the Song, it was easy to just crack the brick or to just pulverize it and whip the tea leaves and powder together in a bowl of hot water.
-This practice was refined, perfected, and ritualized in Chan (Japanese: Zen) monasteries where it became part of the daily temple rituals and led to the development of matcha powder today.
+But during the Song, it was easy to just crack the brick or to just pulverise it and whip the tea leaves and powder together in a bowl of hot water.
+This practice was refined, perfected, and ritualised in Chan (Japanese: Zen) monasteries where it became part of the daily temple rituals and led to the development of matcha powder today.

 Matcha powder is specially grown green tea that has had all the twigs and veins removed from the leaves so when they dry they can be crushed into a fine, soft powder.

-Equipment used in the Tea Ceremony
+Equipment Used in Japanese Tea Ceremony

 Ceremonies can range from elaborate and highly ritualized to a bit more abridged and slightly less formal.
 The differences depend on what sort of tea ceremony you are witnessing.
 You can make reservations to witness a tea ceremony in the style of master Rikyu or can stop by for a daily tea ceremony that may only take 15 minutes or so.